sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 The two found you laid down on the couch in the living area, whole and intact and asleep.
 The shimmer and glow of magic was gone, and a quick CHECK showed you had at least managed to eat a couple monster candies, your HP no longer at zero, and your SOUL had stitched itself back together.

 Jevil sat next to your head, caring for you while you recovered from your exhaustion, an odd look on his face as he considered your situation.
-He glanced up briefly at the two monsters as they approached, Alphys setting down a cup of noodles nearby your resting place before she and Undyne took their own seats, but quickly resumed his vigil.
+He glanced up briefly at the two monsters as they approached (glaring at Undyne as she passed by), Alphys setting down a cup of noodles nearby your resting place before she and Undyne took their own seats, but quickly resumed his vigil.

 The room was silent for a minute as they took in your condition.
 "I-is... she okay?"
 Alphys quietly asked.